maykinmedia/objects-api/CONTRIBUTING.md

 ### Reviews on releases

-All pull requests will be reviewed by a project memeber before they are merged to a release branch.
+All pull requests will be reviewed by a project member before they are merged to a release branch.